dailyappsupport-source/myone-legal/privacy-policy.md

 - **Correct** inaccurate data, mostly by editing it in the App.
 - **Delete** your data, by:
   - Removing individual records inside the App, or
-  - Using Settings > Data > Delete account to delete your Firebase sign-in, MYONE cloud sync data, entitlement records, feedback history, and local data on that device, or
+  - Using Settings > Data > Delete account to delete your Firebase sign-in, MYONE cloud sync data, entitlement records, feedback history, Family Space membership, and local data on that device, or
   - Uninstalling the App to remove on-device data, or
   - Emailing the contact in section 12 with the email tied to your account so we can delete cloud data tied to that account.
 - **Export** your data from inside the App, where export features are available.